odu-cs725-infovis/public/spr21/project.md

 * [Advanced Embedding and Downloading](https://observablehq.com/@observablehq/downloading-and-embedding-notebooks)
 * [Observable to standalone](https://projet.liris.cnrs.fr/mi2/posts/2019/09/11/observable-to-standalone.html)

 You will also provide a report about the design of your project.
 This should be done as a Markdown document separate from your project visualization page.
-Details are below.
+Details are below.  **Report is due on April 27 by 11:59pm**

 Your project page/notebook must include your name, CS 725/825 (as appropriate), Spring 2021, and a link to your report.